ozym4nd145/Snake_Game/README.txt

 Press ESC in middle of game to quit.

 NOTE:
-Ncurses library is needed to run the game.
+Ncurses library is needed for compilation.

 Compilation Instruction:
 	To compile: